joshblum/eeg-toolkit/README.md

 ```

 You can either setup the repository to contribute to development or as a
 standalone node to use the toolkit.
+After setting up either kind of service,
+you should import data to run the application.

 ## Production setup